YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 ===
 ```

-Returning to Unity, pressing the ▶️ button results in the test line being displayed in front of the empty scene world.
+Returning to Unity, pressing the Play ▶️ button results in the test line being displayed in front of the empty scene world.
 Pressing **Continue** will make the UI disappear, as it has reached the end of the script.
 If you do not see this, read onward for a common fix.

 ![The test line from the Yarn Script has been displayed in the otherwise empty game](../../.gitbook/assets/test.png)